hsenbassam/lifeinsurance-client/README.md

-# Life Insurance
+# Part of the Life Insurance Project - Internship

--- Just the Client

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1.